 Add a stem of flowers on top of the new center garlic bulb and continue to braid in.
 You can add as many flowers as you like.
 Sometimes I wanted to space the flowers out a bit and sometimes I added many.
 You decide how you want your garlic braid to look.

-After I add about eleven bulbs of garlic, I finished off the braid securing the bottom with another piece of twine.
+After I add about eleven bulbs of garlic, I finished off the braid securing the bottom of the braid with another piece of twine.
 I chose to keep the flower heads of the garlic intact, but later on the seeds made a bit of a mess, so I decided to remove them before bringing them into the house.

 This year I bent the stems back behind the bulbs and secured my twine toward the center of the braid.
 Feel free to play around with how you like to display your garlic braid.
 There is really no right or wrong way.

-I loved taking these to our farmers market this fall.
+I loved taking these to our farmer’s market this fall.
 I did have to do some explaining to folks who’ve never seen them before, but then they really took off.
 Garlic braids also make lovely house warming, hostess, holiday or wedding gifts.
 Personally we like just taking them to friends and family’s homes when we get invited over.

 Harvesting Garlic | An Essential Guide to Know When to Harvest Your Garlic